Preparing Financially for Hurricane Season

 • Medications And Any Needed Supplies

 Once you have your disaster preparedness kit ready, it’s also advisable to learn how to protect yourself from fraud before, during, and after a storm.
 We encourage you to visit our fraud awareness page.
-Familiarize yourself with scammers’ tactics to avoid becoming a victim; and visit the linked government websites to learn what to do if you witness price gouging and other predatory behaviors during and after a tropical storm or hurricane.
+Familiarize yourself with scammers’ tactics to avoid becoming a victim, and visit the linked government websites to learn what to do if you witness price gouging and other predatory behaviors during and after a tropical storm or hurricane.